jaym096/Deep-Learning-Implementation/README.md

 Trained a CNN model on CIFAR-10 dataset using self-supervised learning by first learning visual representations and then using those representations to train the model using transfer learning.
 Compared the performance of the model with a baseline model.

 **12. Missing Value Imputation using conditional GAN:**\
 Implemented a regularized conditional GAN to predict surrounding pixels given the center patch of an MNIST image.
-Implemented 3 type of architecture: Baseline, regularized GAN($\lambda$ = 0.1), regularized GAN($$\Lambda$$ = 10) and compared their performance.
+Implemented 3 type of architecture: Baseline, regularized GAN($\lambda$ = 0.1), regularized GAN($\lambda$ = 10) and compared their performance.